 This 2-ingredient carpet cleaner will get even tough stains out of your carpet.
 With pets and kids, it has been a lifesaver!

 The peroxide helps to break down those stubborn stains and the lemon oil helps release sticky particles.
 Plus, it leaves a wonderful fresh smell around the house.

 4. Get The Cleanest Ears With Hydrogen Peroxide

 Clean out your ears with a peroxide treatment.
 It’s an easy and safe* way to get rid of ear wax, hair, bugs, sand, & bacteria.

 It’s a good idea to place a towel under your head and keep a paper towel to use during the cleaning process.

 *Note: Do not try this if you have an ear infection or an existing ear condition.

 Hydrogen peroxide – you can clean makeup brushes, clean grout, get scoured spots off of pots.
 These recipes couldn’t be any easier (click the image to watch a video).

-Promote healthier skin by making sure you clean your makeup brushes regularly with a mixture of Castile soap, hydrogen peroxide and water.
+Promote healthier skin by making sure you clean your makeup brushes regularly with a mixture of Castile soap, part hydrogen peroxide, and warm water.